 - Attendance is expected and highly encouraged. - Students are responsible for all missed work, regardless of the reason for the absence.
-It is also the absent student's responsibility to obtain all missed notes or materials. - Students are expected to work independently (or in established pairs).
+It is also the absent student's responsibility to obtain all missed notes or materials. - Students are expected to work independently (except for the term presentation project).
 Offering and accepting solutions from others is an act of plagiarism, which is a serious offense, and all involved parties will be penalized according to the Academic Honesty Policy.
-Discussion amongst students is encouraged, but when in doubt, direct your questions to the professor or TA. - Assignments must be turned in on the day they are due.
+Discussion amongst students is encouraged, but when in doubt, direct your questions to the professor or TAs. - Assignments must be turned in on the day they are due.
 Students are urged to plan ahead to avoid problems such as congestion or failure of computer facilities at the last minute.
 If your assignment is incomplete turn in whatever you have or accept the consequences of late submission.
-A few other things to keep in mind regarding assignment submissions: - 1.
-Code that does not compile will receive no credit, no matter how minor the reason behind the compile error may be. - 2.
-Do not send file timestamps screenshots as "evidence" of having done the assignment on time.
-File timestamps can be manipulated extremely easily, and the teaching staff will not consider such things for grading (and/or re-grading, grade disputes, etc.). - 3.
-Make sure that you double-check what you are submitting.
-It is absolutely worth spending one extra minute to make sure that you are not submitting compiled binaries, for example.
-Always keep a time-window in mind, and do not submit in a hurry. - 4.
-Make sure your submission process is complete.
+A few other things to keep in mind regarding assignment submissions: - Do not send file timestamps screenshots as "evidence" of having done the assignment on time.
+File timestamps can be manipulated extremely easily, and the teaching staff will not consider such things for grading (and/or re-grading, grade disputes, etc.). - Make sure that you double-check what you are submitting.
+It is absolutely worth spending one extra minute to make sure that you are not submitting an old draft or otherwise incorrect files.
+Always keep a time-window in mind, and do not submit in a hurry. - Make sure your submission process is complete.
 Otherwise, the teaching staff cannot see your files.
 As a result, it cannot be graded. - Late Policy: All assignment submissions will incur a 10%-point penalty per day for missing the submission deadline.
 This penalty will be imposed strictly, and without any further sub-division in the penalization.
 For example, if a homework is due by 11:59 pm tonight, then a submission at 12:00 am or 12:01 am (i.e., just one or two minutes later) will be treated as delayed by one day.
 If you receive, say, 94/100 in that homework, your grade will thus become 84/100. - Grading Issues: All issues with grading must be emailed to the relevant TA/Grader or Instructor within 1 week of the return of the graded assignment or exam.
 Any requests/concerns after this date will not be considered.
 The email must include a detailed explanation of the specific grading issues and reason/correction.
 We believe students often learn by investigating and understanding their mistakes.
 Therefore, it is the responsibility of the student to determine the issues, not the grader/instructor/TA. - Exams are closed book, closed notes. - Makeup exams will be given only for reasons outlined in the Undergraduate Bulletin, or at the discretion of the instructor.
 Please inform the instructor as soon as you know or suspect you will not be able to attend the exam as scheduled.